bertomartin/nickjj.github.io/ask-me-anything/index.md

 <a href="mailto:{{ site.author.email }}">contact me by e-mail</a> with your question.

 #### Life
-- <a href="#when-did-you-start-working-with-computers">When did you start working with computers?</a>
 - <a href="#how-did-you-learn-everything-you-know">How did you learn everything you know?</a>

 #### Education